Blue Morpho Butterfly 1

 The diet of Blue Morpho changes throughout their life.
 As a caterpillar, the Morpho, as many other caterpillars, will chew on the leaves of plants.
 They particularly like the plants of the pea family.
 When the caterpillar turns into an adult, its diet changes drastically.
 The adult Blue Morpho’s can no longer chew and instead they need to drink all of their meals.
 Blue Morpho’s are one of the many butterflies that besides flower nectar will make rotting fruit juices, the fluids from decomposing animals, fungi, wet mud and tree sap part of their diet.

-READ MORE: List of Butterflies in Illinois
+READ MORE: List of Butterflies in Rhode Island

 So as you can see, these butterflies are not only beautiful to look at but they are very interesting.
 If you ever get a chance to see these beautiful insects in action, you should definitely take advantage of it and get some pictures.
 These butterflies are something else and they deserve to be admired.